Mutte18/HealingSimulatorClone/healing-simulator-clone/Design_and_Ideas/Project_Ideas.md

   Cast bar:
   - There should be a cast bar for spells with a cast time.
 Once the cast bar is filled up the spell is cast.
   - There are spells with different lengths on the cast bar
+  - The cast bar should not be shown when not casting.
+  - The cast bar should take in cast time as argument to how fast it should fill
   Spells:
   - Quick heal:
       This heal should be fast to cast, but quite expensive.
 It should be used for sort of oh shit moments